hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/xou_model.rst

 Step 1: Model fitting
 *********************

-During the module fitting stage, we need to use :code:`fit` function to fit the XOU model to our training data.
+During the module fitting stage, we need to use the :code:`fit` function to fit the XOU model to our training data.
 The data provided should consist of a log-price of an already created mean-reverting portfolio.

 Implementation
 ==============

-.. py:currentmodule:: mlfinlab.optimal_mean_reversion.xou_model.ExponentialOrnsteinUhlenbeck
+.. py:currentmodule:: arbitragelab.optimal_mean_reversion.xou_model.ExponentialOrnsteinUhlenbeck

 .. autofunction:: fit